Secure CheckoutPersonal information is secured with SSL technology.

 Pharmacogenomics: Challenges and Opportunities in Therapeutic Implementation, Second Edition, provides comprehensive coverage of the challenges and opportunities facing the therapeutic implications of pharmacogenomics from academic, regulatory, pharmaceutical, socio-ethical and economic perspectives.
 While emphasis is on the limitations in moving the science into drug development and direct therapeutic applications, this book also focuses on clinical areas with successful applications and important initiatives that have the ability to further advance the discipline.
-New chapters cover important topics such as the challenge of integrating epigenetics into pharmacogenomics research, pharmacoeconomics, cost-effectiveness and reimbursement.
-Ethnicity and ethno-bridging in translating and implementing scientific findings worldwide is also discussed.
+New chapters cover important topics such as pharmacogenomic data technologies, clinical testing strategies, cost-effectiveness, and pharmacogenomic education and practice guidelines.
+The importance of ethnicity is also discussed, which highlights phar,acogenomic diversity across Latin American populations.

 - Provides viewpoints that focus on the scientific and translational challenges and opportunities associated with advancing the field of pharmacogenomics

 - Highlights progress in both the research and clinical areas of pharmacogenomics, as well as relevant implementation experience, challenges, and perspectives on direct-to-consumer genetic testing

-- Includes discussion points, review questions, and cases for self-assessment purposes and to facilitate in-depth discussion
+- Includes, where applicable, discussion points, review questions, and cases for self-assessment purposes and to facilitate in-depth discussion

 Scientific researchers in academia and the pharmaceutical industry, as well as health care clinicians.
 Also, graduate students in pharmaceutical science, pharmacy and health sciences